GenAIBioMed/GenAIBioMedAssignment2/docs/index.md

     * `finetune_contact_map.py` (with `wandb` integration).
     * `analyze_performance.py` (the script you wrote for calculation and visualization).

-2.  **PDF Report:** Your report must include:
+2.  **PDF Report:**

+    Your report must include the following for each of the two conditions: 1) default number of epochs, 2) one option you tried in [section 3c](#c-towards-better-performance) (state what you tried).

-    * Report the final loss you achieve.
+    * Report the final loss you achieve
     * A link to your public `wandb` [experiment's report](https://docs.wandb.ai/guides/reports/create-a-report/) showing your training curves.
+Here's an [example](https://wandb.ai/ramith-mit/ML_10701_HW4/reports/Example-Public-Report--VmlldzoxNDY4MjUxOQ?accessToken=id622t0rr03mvjbmgkd3lxre2f73q0zwan2s5c2zxx4r02yowsb1bpkc6tor1aj9).

     * **Overall Performance Metrics:** State the **average PCC** you calculated across the entire test set.
     * **Representative Visualization:** Include the visualization figure you generated for a single, high-performing example.
 Ensure the subplots are clearly labeled with their specific scores.
     * **Written Analysis:** Your analysis should address the following points in a few short paragraphs: